simondlevy/MulticopterSim/README.md

 * XBox 360 controller clone
 * PS3 controller clone
 * Logitech Extreme Pro 3D joystick
+* Logitech F310 gamepad

 ## Toolchain

 You will need Unreal Engine 4 (UE4).
-We are attempting to use the latest version, which as of the time of this writing is UE4.21.1.
+I am attempting to use the latest version, which as of the time of this writing is UE4.21.1.

 Windows users will need Visual Studio Community (we're using the latest version, 2017).